SOUTH WONSTON PRIMARY SCHOOL

 When a child makes a poor ‘behaviour choice’ consequences must be used fairly and consistently.
 It is important that the child understands that the staff member is disapproving of the action and not the child.

-The school has a zero tolerance approach to the following types of behaviour:
+The school does not tolerate the following types of behaviour:

-The child will immediately lose their next playtime and their parents will be telephoned by the class teacher.
+The child will immediately lose their next playtime and their parents will be telephoned.

 Responses to severe misconduct